Growing Broccoli

 A heat tolerant hybrid allows broccoli to be grown into the summer as long as extreme heat is not the case.
 Since this plant has a very shallow root system, when growing broccoli adequate soil preparation is key.

-This vegetable may be grown from seeds or you may purchase plant sets.
+You can grow this yummy vegetable from seeds or you may purchase plant sets.
 For an early spring crop, plant your seeds in flats approximately a quater inch deep and two inches apart.

 A soil temperature of 70 to 80 degrees is optimal.
 They will germinate in about a week, and in six weeks they should be five inches tall and ready to transplant.
 The timing for a fall crop dictates that the young plants should be in the ground six to eight weeks before the first frost.

-Growing broccoli prefers full sun but partial shade is acceptable.
-The plants grow best in a neutral to slightly acidic soil so a pH of 6.0 to 7.0 desirable.
+For growing broccoli you need a patch in full sun but partial shade is also acceptable.
+The plants grow best in a neutral to slightly acidic soil so a pH of 6.0 to 7.0 ideal.

 Transplant your young plants late in the afternoon to reduce heat induced plant shock and tamp the soil around the plants then water them well.
 The plants should be set at 18 inch intervals with the rows spaced at 32 to 36 inches apart.